MrRobotMsk07/MrRobotMsk07/README.md

 <br>

 - 🔭 A passionate Computer Engineering Student
--  📬&nbsp;You can email me at mayur9739kharmate6236@gmail.com.
+- 📬 &nbsp;You can email me at mayur9739kharmate6236@gmail.com.
 I'll try to respond as soon as possible!
 - 📄 I’m currently open for an Intern or a new job opportunity, this is [My Resume](https://drive.google.com/file/d/1ycgVS-axsmv5d1q3YuqFvhFTP_YyUSnq/view?usp=share_link)